AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit10.md

 The program uses recursion to calculate the factorial.
 When `factorial(n)` is called, it checks if `n` is equal to 0 or 1 (the base case).
 If `n` is 0 or 1, it returns 1.
 Otherwise, it recursively calls `factorial(n - 1)` to calculate `(n-1)!` and multiplies it by `n` to get the final result `n!`.

+> <!Note> A recursive method is like saying:
+> “I’ll solve a small part of the problem, and trust that the rest will be solved the same way.”

+Recursion is not just a programming trick, it’= is a way of thinking.
+Instead of trying to solve a large problem all at once, recursion teaches you to:
+* Break problems into smaller, manageable pieces
+* Clearly define when to stop
+* Trust a repeating process to build the final solution

+At first, recursion can feel confusing because the method calls itself.
+But once you learn to identify the base case and the recursive step, it becomes a powerful and elegant tool.
+As you continue practicing, you’ll start to recognize patterns where recursion is the natural solution—and in many of those cases, it leads to code that is simpler, cleaner, and easier to understand than traditional loops.
+The real goal is not just to write recursive programs, but to think recursively—because that skill applies far beyond programming.

 ## 10.2 Recursive Searching and Sorting